How to Create a Microlearning Program?

 - Can the subject be clearly explained while using different methods within 5 minutes?

 - Is it possible to divide the overall content of a training topic into several smaller sections while retaining the common training topic?

 - Before developing a microlearning program, just as important is to be aware of what the learning is intended for.
 In today’s digital world, learners’ attention abilities are diminishing, so it is necessary to be able to choose the most appropriate microlearning method for each of the target audiences (short lectures, video materials, etc.).

 - It is necessary to set one specific learning goal – the result that learners achieve at the end of the course.
 The stated goal of microlearning must be achievable and relevant to a specific audience.

 - One of the main rules for designing a successful microlearning program is to focus on what is needed to be learned.
 Ideally, microlearning takes 5 to 10 minutes, during which information is accurately and clearly presented.
 Therefore, it is important to separate the content between what is mandatory to be mastered and what can be acquired later based on necessity.

-- Learners will learn the subject better if they have the opportunity to relate theory to reality, so realistic examples are a must in the learning processes.
+- Learners will learn the subject better if they can relate theory to reality, so realistic examples are a must in the learning processes.
 Examples help to perceive knowledge much faster.
-Of course, the number of examples must be limited, so that the overall learning goal wouldn’t be lost.
+Of course, the number of examples must be limited so that you wouldn’t lose the overall learning goal.

-- Video, infographics, and demonstrations – this type of learning have a great impact on learners to keep them focused and stimulate their learning.
-It gets more effective, and information is stored in mind much better, because, later on, it is possible to visualize the displayed information.
+- Video, infographics, and demonstrations – this type of learning greatly impact learners to keep them focused and stimulate their learning.
+It gets more effective, and information is stored in mind much better because, later on, it is possible to visualize the displayed information.

-- The information must be presented actively, clearly and it must be accessible – it is recommended that information must be put in a simple language, so it would be easier for learners to perceive it.
-At best, information must be available on different devices so that the learners could acquire knowledge anywhere and anytime.
+- The information must be presented actively, clearly, and it must be accessible – it is recommended that you put information in a simple language, so it would be easier for learners to perceive it.
+At best, information must be available on different devices to acquire knowledge anywhere and anytime.